 Learn how to draw a great looking Heart Hands with easy, step-by-step drawing instructions, and video tutorial.
-You can now easily create a beautiful Heart Hands drawing.

 How can you use your hands to say "I love you"?
 You could use American Sign Language, folding the middle and ring fingers across the palm while extending the thumb, pointer finger, and pinky.
 You could hold hands with your loved one, or you could fold your hands in prayer.

 Another option is making the shape of a heart with your hands.
 You can learn how to draw this gesture with the help of our cartoon hand drawing tutorial.